webmandesign/webman-amplifier/readme.txt

 = 1.6.0 =
 Improving code and its organization.
 Improving localization.

+= 1.5.7 =
+Fixing issue when custom metabox not displaying on new post edit page.

 = 1.5.6 =
 Improving compatibility with WordPress 5.0, fixing shortcodes pagination and metaboxes display, fixing bugs.